 - Play 16 card games that make math fun and easy

-Although our school system is closed for four weeks, there are many ways to entertain our youth thanks to various online resources and local amenities.
-From taking online virtual tours, reading books, creating art projects, and even walking in the park you can be sure your children will stay busy.
-Remember we are all in this together, so please forward any of these links or ideas to your family, friends, and teachers who will benefit knowing these resources are out there to help during this time.
+Although our school system is closed, there are many ways to entertain our youth thanks to various online resources and local amenities.
+From taking online virtual tours, reading books, creating art projects, and even walking in the park, you can be sure your children will stay busy.
+Remember, we are all in this together, so please forward any of these links or ideas to your family, friends, and teachers who will benefit knowing these resources are out there to help during this time.

 Article written by Jesse BaDour, Marketing and Event Coordinator for Welcome to Glendale.
 Although Jesse is not a mother yet, she has siblings and cousins that will need to stay occupied during these upcoming weeks.
 She is aware of the impact the school closures will have on students, teachers, parents, and care-givers alike.
 With her passion to learn and help, she wanted to forward her research to others in the North Shore area.